ycexiao/scikit-package/news/conda-faq.rst

 **Added:**

-* Add descriptions on conda-fore, conda, and installers like miniconda, miniforge in the FAQ section.
+* Add descriptions on conda-forge, conda, and installers like miniconda, miniforge in the FAQ section.

 **Changed:**